xtao-org/jsonhilo/README.md

 `JsonHigh` returns a stream object with two methods:

-* `push` which accepts a JSON chunk to parse.
+* `chunk` which accepts a JSON chunk to parse.
 It returns the stream object for chaining.
 * `end` with no arguments which signals that parsing is completed.
 It calls the corresponding `end` event handler, passing its return value to the caller.

 ### Events